Judjin-debug/foodapp/README.md

 # foodapp
-A simple food app to fetch recipes using React, Vite and Spoonacular Food API to make API calls.
+A simple food app to fetch recipes using React, Vite and Spoonacular Food API to make API calls.\
-Made in instruction along with Code Stoic React Series (https://www.youtube.com/@ashutoshpawar).
+Made in instruction along with Code Stoic React Series ( https://www.youtube.com/@ashutoshpawar ). \
-(Another great candidate for a private repo).
+(Another great candidate for a private repo, or maybe a great fit for a janitor resume).